apache/cordova-docs/www/docs/en/12.x-2025.01/guide/platforms/android/index.md

 ### Java Development Kit (JDK)

-If using `cordova-android` 13 or later, install the [Java Development Kit (JDK) 17](https://www.oracle.com/java/technologies/downloads/#java17).
+If you are using `cordova-android` 10.0.0 or greater, install the [Java Development Kit (JDK) 11](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).

-If using `cordova-android` 10 through 12, install the [Java Development Kit (JDK) 11](https://www.oracle.com/java/technologies/downloads/#java11)

-If using `cordova-android` 9 or earlier, install the [Java Development Kit (JDK) 8](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html).
+If you are using any version below `cordova-android` 10.0.0, install the [Java Development Kit (JDK) 8](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html).

 The `JAVA_HOME` environment variable must be set according to your JDK installation path.
 See the [Setting Environment Variables](#setting-environment-variables) section on how to set up environment variables.
 Alternatively as of `cordova-android` 10.0.0 or greater, `CORDOVA_JAVA_HOME` can be set in place of `JAVA_HOME`, allowing a JDK install to be used specifically for Cordova development.